Abstract

 Data Objects offer flexibility in storing mutable on-chain data that can be modified as per the requirements of each specific use case.
 This enables the Data Managers to hold mutable states in delegated storage and reflect changes over time, providing a dynamic layer to the otherwise static nature of storage through most other standardized interfaces.

-As the Data Points can be set to respond to a specific ODC implementation, Data Managers can decide to migrate the complete storage of a Data Object from one ODC implementation to another.
-By leveraging multiple implementations of the IODC interface, this standard delivers a powerful framework that amplifies the potential of all ERCs (present and future).
+As the Data Points can be set to respond to a specific Data Index implementation, Data Managers can decide to migrate the complete storage of a Data Object from one Data Index implementation to another.
+By leveraging multiple implementations of the IDataIndex interface, this standard delivers a powerful framework that amplifies the potential of all ERCs (present and future).

 Backwards Compatibility

 This ERC is intended to augment the functionality of existing token standards without introducing breaking changes.
-As such, it does not present any backwards compatibility issues.
-Already deployed ERCs can be wrapped as Data Points or owned in Vaults as Data Objects, and later exposed through any implementation of Data Managers.
+As such, it does not present any backward compatibility issues.
+Already deployed tokens under other ERCs can be wrapped as Data Points and managed by Data Objects, and later exposed through any implementation of Data Managers.
+Each interoperability integration will require a compatibility analysis, depending on the use case.

 Reference Implementation